 CSF enters the ventricle via the cerebral aqueduct and leaves via one of four routes:

-- via the obex and into the central spinal canal
+- via the obex and into the central canal

 - via the median aperture (of Magendie) into the cisterna magna

-- via ones of the two lateral apertures (of Luschka) into the quadrigeminal cistern
+- via one of the two lateral apertures (of Luschka) into the cerebellopontine cistern

 It is characteristically diamond-shaped in sagittal cross-section and located dorsal to the pons or upper part of the medulla oblongata.
 The roof, located dorsally is formed by the superior medullary velum and inferior medullary velum overlying the cerebellum.
 The floor, located ventrally, is formed by the rhomboid fossa, a diamond-shaped depression on the dorsal surface of the pons and upper half of the medulla.
 The sidewalls are formed by the vela and cerebellar peduncles.
 The peak of the fourth ventricle within the cerebellum is the fastigium and it underlies the fastigial nucleus.
 It is widest at the level of the pontomedullary junction.
 The obex is the most caudal tip of the fourth ventricle.